Germanic SS: Germanic battalions

 Separately from the Germanic SS, a number of so-called Germanic Battalions (Germanische Sturmbanne) were established in September 1942 as part of the Allgemeine SS from among Flemish, Dutch, Norwegian, and Swiss expatriates and volunteer workers in Germany.
 A Danish unit in Berlin was disbanded in January 1943 amid a lack of personnel.
 In total, the total number of members was only 2,179 in March 1944.

-Postwar
+Post-war

 After the war, many Germanic SS members were tried by their respective countries for treason.
 Independent war crimes trials outside the jurisdiction of the Nuremberg Trials were conducted in several European countries, such as in the Netherlands, Norway and Denmark, leading to several death sentences; an example being the commander of the Schalburg Corps, K.B.
 Martinsen.
 (Note: In total, forty-six Danes were executed by Danish courts, Martinsen and Flemming Helweg-Larsen among them.)
 In Norway, Lie committed suicide.